selner/scooper/README.md

 * add column for tracking whether company name or URL was a computed field, not entered.
 Maybe change the final results header row for those columns to say "Company Name (Computed/Guessed" or similar
 * add support for asking for input file CSV if not set already
 * add support string array fields such as "Offices" in Crunchbase; concatenate as much as you can into a string value.
-* review curlwrap calls to make sure they should not change to be getObjectsFromAPI instead
-* add app wrapper to code (Platypus?)
+* add Platypus build support for the app